I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_power_mgmt_mode_status_info.md

 <td>Maximum power saving level</td>
 </tr>
 </table>

+`Reason`

+Reason that the device changed into the current power mode.

 ## Remarks
 At each transition of the mode change, a device should remember the reason it made the last change.